-Conveniently located in our Hays lobby, Genoa can fulfill clients' medication prescriptions on site.
-Clients may choose to use Genoa or any local pharmacy of their choice.
+Conveniently located in our Hays lobby, Genoa can fulfill prescriptions on site.
+Individuals receiving services may choose to use Genoa or any local pharmacy of their choice.
 Services available at Genoa include:

-- Filling all prescribed medications

-- Assisting with insurance plans and answering client questions, including assistance with Medicaid and Medicare coverage

-- Providing medication delivery, including mail delivery - Providing bubble pack medications as needed - Sending refill reminders - Financial prescription assistance for some medications
+- Filling all prescribed medications - Assisting with insurance plans and answering questions, including assistance with Medicaid and Medicare coverage - Providing medication delivery, including mail delivery - Providing bubble pack medications as needed - Sending refill reminders - Financial prescription assistance for some medications